 The Council of Europe Convention on an Integrated Safety, Security and Service Approach at Football Matches and Other Sports Events (CETS No. 218) entered into force on 1st November 2017 after having been ratified by three Member States of the Council of Europe: France, Monaco and Poland.

 This convention builds upon knowledge and experience accumulated at international level by the Standing Committee of the European Convention of Spectator Violence , which was the first pan-European institutional treaty reacting to the Heysel tragedy in 1985 designed to tackle the so-called phenomenon of European hooliganism.
-Today, the principal aim of this new convention is to go from a violence-focused approach towards an integrated approach based on three independent pillars: safety, security and service.
+Today, the principal aim of this convention is to go from a violence-focused approach towards an integrated approach based on three independent pillars: safety, security and service.

 The sports world has undergone ever increasing changes over the last thirty years, impacting the way in which sports events are organised.
 With more ways to follow, watch and engage with these events, we can say that from a fan’s point of view, they have evolved from a mere sporting event to an “experience”.

 There has been a growing number of high profile European matches, wider media coverage, bigger interaction via social media, and as travelling has become much easier and more affordable, there is a higher number of supporters travelling around Europe, leading to an expansion in popularity of public viewing areas, fans zones, etc.; it was clear that all of these new challenges have to be addressed.
-With all of this in mind, the Council of Europe has elaborated a new convention, based on the best European practices gathered over 30 years.
+With all of this in mind, the Council of Europe has elaborated a convention, based on the best European practices gathered over 30 years.

 Did you know?